1neskk/XorStringEncryption/README.md

 ----

-A XorStringEncryption program that uses raw pointers to encrypt and decrypt
+A XorStringEncryption program that uses raw pointers to encrypt and decrypt strings

 ----